satoshiiorg/simple_eye_dropper/README.md

 <img src="https://user-images.githubusercontent.com/36852007/225324832-6ca002f4-5bee-4bb9-b9d6-47702a12df7d.png" alt="" width="40%" height="40%" >

-You can also specify a simple pointer as follows
+You can also specify a simple pointer as follows:

 ```dart
 EyeDropper.of(